Exact solution of vacuum field equation in Finsler spacetime: Introduction

 The analogy between geodesic deviation equations in Finsler spacetime and Riemann spacetime gives the vacuum field equation in Finsler gravity \cite{Finsler Bullet}.
 It is the vanishing of Ricci scalar.
 The vanishing of the Ricci scalar implies that the geodesic rays are parallel to each other.
 The geometric invariant property of Ricci scalar implies that the vacuum field equation is insensitive to the connection, which is an essential physical requirement.
 In this paper, we present an exact solution of the vacuum field equation in Finsler spacetime.
 The interior solution is also shown.

 This paper is organized as follows.
-Sec.II is divided into three subsections.
+Sec.II is divided into two subsections.
 In subsection A, we briefly introduce some basic geometric objects in Finsler geometry.
+And we show the symmetry of flat Finsler spacetime.
+The spherical symmetry can be represented by metric of Riemannian sphere.
+In subsection B, we introduce ``Finslerian sphere" that is a counterpart of Riemannian sphere.
+Sec.III is divided into four subsections.
+In subsection A, we introduce vacuum field equation in Finsler spacetime by analogizing geodesic deviation equation in Finsler spacetime and one in Riemann spacetime.
 In subsection B, we present an exact solution of the vacuum field equation in Finsler spacetime.
 In subsection C, we investigate the Newtonian limit of our solution.
-In Sec.
-III, we propose a gravitational field equation with source.
+In subsection D, we show boundary conditions of the vacuum field equation.
+It will distinguish Schwarzschild solution from our solution.
+In Sec.IV, we propose a gravitational field equation with source.
 We prove that the Finslerian covariant derivative of the geometrical part of the gravitational field equation is conserved.
 Then, an interior solution of gravitational field equation is shown.
-In Sec.
-IV, we investigate particle motion in the Schwarzschild-like spacetime that is given in Sec.
-II.
-We get three solutions of geodesic equations.
-In Sec.
-V, we present an example of two dimensional Finsler space with constant positive flag curvature, which is a subspace of the Schwarzschild-like spacetime.
-Then, we discuss the geometric properties of the two dimensional Finsler space.
+In Sec.V, we investigate experimental constraint on the Schwarzschild-like spacetime that is given in Sec.
+III.
+Particle motion is shown in subsection A. We get three solutions of geodesic equations.
+In solar system, experimental constraints on our Finslerian parameter is given in subsection B. In Sec.VI, we show counterpart of the Birkhoff's theorem.
+It states that Finslerian gravitational field with the symmetry of ``Finslerian sphere" in vacuum must be static.
 Conclusions and remarks are given in Sec.
-VI.
+VII.